ulen2000/Performance-Evaluation-of-Dynamic-Adaptive-Streaming-over-Information-Centric-Networking/README.md

 ### Tracing DASH Clients
 You can also trace DASH clients and get information about buffer levels, segment numbers, download times, and other metrics.
 It is very similar to tracing file transfers.
 You can also use the ns-3 tracing facilities to trace other metrics, such as link utilization or packet loss.

-## 3. Generating Large Networks using BRITE
-In order to generate larger networks and test the scalability of your application, you can use the BRITE topology generator.
-This allows you to generate complex network topologies based on different models, such as Barabási–Albert or Waxman models.

-We will not cover BRITE in detail, but we encourage you to check out the [BRITE User Manual](https://www.cs.bu.edu/brite/user_manual/node14.html)
-### Full Example: Basic DASH Streaming
-A full example can be found in the [AMuSt-ndnSIM/examples/ndn-dash-simple-example.cpp]([https://github.com/ChristianKreuzberger/AMuSt-ndnSIM](https://github.com/ulen2000/Performance-Evaluation-of-Dynamic-Adaptive-Streaming-over-Information-Centric-Networking)/blob/master/examples/ndn-dash-simple-example.cpp) file.

 ### Tracing DASH Streaming
 For more detailed information about the DASH streaming, especially the observed throughput and the selected multimedia quality, you can use the `DashTrace` function: